OpenNews/srccon/logistics.md

 ## Parking
 Transit in Minneapolis is great, but if you'll be driving, there's [a lot right near the McNamara Alumni Center](http://mac-events.org/directions/) with a $12 daily rate.

+## Childcare
+We offer free, on-site childcare throughout the full SRCCON schedule (including Thursday evening) at the adjoining Commons Hotel.
+The caregivers act as employees of KiddieCorp (not contractors) and are recruited from local licensed daycare centers, elementary schools, preschools, and collegiate departments of early childhood education.
+[Learn more about our free childcare.](/childcare)